cli135/mobius-transformation/Readme.md

 ![Moebius Transformation Main Menu Screenshot](images/ascii-main-menu.png)

 - The purpose of this project is to create an animation of the Moebius transformation via a rasterizer.
-  - Users are be able to interact with the animation by setting parameters, and the animation is displayed via ASCII art.
+  - Users can interact with the animation by setting parameters, and the animation is displayed via ASCII art.
   - The goal is to provide an intuitive and interactive visualization of the Moebius transformation and how it is related to the stereographic projection in the command line terminal via ASCII art.

 Here is some background information on the Moebius transformation: